hectorcorrea/solr-for-newbies/tutorial.md

   #
 ```

-Now that our `bibdata` core has been configured to use spellcheck let's try out misspelled query again:
+Now that our `bibdata` core has been configured to use spellcheck let's try our misspelled query again:

 ```
 $ curl 'http://localhost:8983/solr/bibdata/select?fl=id,title_txt_en&q=title_txt_en:washingon'